devdav1999/currency-rate4/README.md

-# currency-rate4
+# React Currency Rates

-This is homework 4 for the Kickstart Coding front-end curriculum.

-It is a bar graph with of the currency rate from data fetched from the exchange rates API.
-React JS is applied for a degree of interaction.
-Each component of the web page is in the components directory.
+It is a bar graph with of the currency rate from data fetched from the exchange rates API made using React.

 Components:

--Nav
--Dropdown
--Bars
+* Nav
+* Dropdown
+* Bars

 API: https://api.exchangeratesapi.io/latest

-Clicking on a currency abbreviation will populate a bar inside the bar container along with the default bars already inside.
-Also clicking on a an abbreviation existing will cause the bar to disappear.
+Clicking on a currency abbreviation will generate a bar inside the bar container along with the default bars already inside.
+Also clicking on  an abbreviation existing will cause the bar to disappear.